Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,692.002303,698.226859.md

 ### Transcript

-> what engine this is Unreal Engine
+> what engine this is Unreal Engine that's so that the stalagmites since